Fitness-App-Gang/Quick-Fitness/README.md

    * Let users communicate and share their workout plans and fun exercises
 * Profile Screen
    * Allows user to view their posts, saved routines, upload a photo and fill in information that is interesting to them and others.
-* Muscle Selection Screen.
+* Muscle Selection Screen
    * Allows user to select the muscle group that they would like to work out.
-Allo be able to choose their desired muscle, artist, genre of preference and begin listening and interacting with others..
+Also be able to choose their desired muscle, artist, genre of preference and begin listening and interacting with others..
 * Wourkout Information Screen
-    * Gives info on the muscle group and lists excercises to do to build that muscle up.
+    * Gives info on the muscle group and lists exercises to do to build that muscle up.
 Also gives video references to help you follow along.
     * record your sets and reps for each session

 ### 3. Navigation